jeff5/very-slow-jython/docs/src/site/sphinx/treepython/ast_java.rst

 they merely construct an AST that represents it.
 In order to evaluate the expression we must walk the tree, which we accomplish using a Visitor design pattern.
-Parts of the definition of the ``TreePython`` class, that we missed out above, provide a ``Visitor`` interface and give ``Node`` an ``accept`` method:
+Parts of the definition of the ``TreePythonEx1`` class, that we missed out above, provide a ``Visitor`` interface and give ``Node`` an ``accept`` method:

 ..  code-block:: java

-    public abstract class TreePython {
+    public abstract class TreePythonEx1 {

         public interface Node {
             default <T> T accept(Visitor<T> visitor) { return null; }